hsinyuan-huang/hsinyuan-huang.github.io/_pages/about.md

 ## Research Interest:

-My research focuses on understanding the foundations and discovering new ways for scientists, machines, humans, and future quantum artificial intelligence to learn and make predictions about our quantum universe and everything in it (molecules, materials, pharmaceutics, exotic quantum matter, quantum machines, ...).
+My research aims to understand the foundations and discover new ways for scientists, machines, humans, and future quantum artificial intelligence to learn and make predictions about our quantum universe and everything in it (molecules, materials, pharmaceutics, exotic quantum matter, quantum machines, ...).

 I utilize ideas and tools in quantum information theory, learning theory, complexity theory, and quantum many-body physics to study questions such as:
 * What can we learn from quantum experiments?
 How efficiently can we learn?